0xabe-io/0xabe-io.github.io/_posts/2016-03-07-Boston-Key-Party-pwn-Complex-Calc.md

 * `0x6c4ab8` holds the result of the subtraction, say `sub_r`

-They all holds 32-bit values as explained in the Simple Calc write-up which mean that we have a controllable area of 12 bytes.
+They all holds 32-bit values as explained in the Simple Calc write-up which means that we have a controllable area of 12 bytes.
 We could have more with the adjacent areas used for the other operation but we don't need them.

 # Analyzing `free`